 I have designed and implemented a configurable IRC bot for Windows and

-parsing with full range character encodings support.
+Linux for RSS/Atom/XML parsing with full range character encodings support.
 It was alive until 2016.

 Techs: